taskcluster/taskcluster-rfcs/rfcs/0165-Anonymous-scopes.md

 - Scopes will be expanded every call, this will cause additional overhead for anonymous calls.
-- There will need to be some kind of migration to ensure that public clusters automatically inherit the view scopes for all calls.
+- There will need to be some kind of migration to ensure that public clusters automatically inherit the new scopes for all calls.
   - This could be done as a database migration, inserting all added required scopes to the anonymous role as all Taskcluster installations older than this change will be assumed to be public.